TRC20org/TRC20/README.md

 ## Indexer
- - Recording the block number of deploy inscription.
+1. Recording the block number of deploy inscription.
- - Scanning blocks from the block number of deployed inscription onwards, iterating through each block's transactions and matching the `data` information returned by txid.
+2. Get all transactions of black hole address.
- - Use the FULL NODE HTTP API to query txid get the `from` and `to` addresses.
+3. Use the FULL NODE HTTP API to get the `from`,`to`,`data` field of each txid, match all mint inscriptions.
 For more details, please refer to the following link: https://developers.tron.network/reference/wallet-gettransactionbyid.
- - The obtained addresses need to undergo encoding conversion to Tron wallet addresses.
+4. The obtained addresses need to undergo encoding conversion to Tron wallet addresses.
 For more details, please refer to the following link: https://www.btcschools.net/tron/tron_tool_base58check_hex.php.

 ## FAQ